kextan/m3ugenplay/README.md

 ### 🔮 psvita (aka the handheld that deserved better)

-ok how to get it to read to vita open file explorer on your windows computer
+ok how to get it to read to vita

+open file explorer on your windows computer

+then go to where the m3u file generated

 ![transfersc1](screenshots/fetransfer.png)